Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Preliminaries

-The major drawback of classical reversible schemes is their low efficiency.
+\paragraph{Existing reversible ODE and SDE solvers.} The major drawback of classical reversible schemes is their low efficiency.
 It is well known that Runge--Kutta schemes are reversible only if they are implicit.
 More generally, symmetric parasitism-free general linear methods cannot be explicit ~\citep{butcher2016symmetric}.
 A limited number of efficient reversible solvers have been proposed in the literature.
-The asynchronous leapfrog integrator (ALF) ~\citep{zhuang2021mali} for Neural ODEs overcomes the barrier of implicit schemes by tracking an additional state $v$ as part of the integration.
-Applied to the ODE \eqref{eq:ode}, the update rule of the ALF scheme can be written as
+The asynchronous leapfrog integrator (ALF)~\citep{zhuang2021mali} for Neural ODEs overcomes the barrier of implicit schemes by tracking an additional state $v$ as part of the integration.
+Reversible Heun takes a similar approach for SDEs of the form $dy_t = g(t,y_t)dt + f(t,y_t)dW_t$.
+Although efficient, requiring only one evaluation of the drift $g$ and the diffusion $f$ per step, Reversible Heun is known to be inherently unstable.